Julasevich/SensorEducation/README.md

 # SensorEducation

-Sensor Education is a workshop for anyone, including thise with no knowledge of programming at all!
+Sensor Education is a workshop for anyone, including those with no knowledge of programming at all!
 These exercises will take you along the following path as you learn about Python and circuits.

 -Variables
 -Loops